Excess 14 Maintenance and Monitoring

 Water may enter the bilge

 Some have reported excessive water in their bilge after washing.
-It’s not clear where it’s happening, and if it’s an 11 specific issue as we haven’t seen this on our 14.
+It’s not clear where it’s happening, and if it’s an 11-specific issue, as we haven’t seen this on our 14.

 Anchor Remote, Chain Counter Accuracy and Functioning